 - Must have obtained a high school diploma or equivalency certificate (GED)

-How to Get Your Kentucky Real Estate License
+How to Get Your Real Estate License in Kentucky

 Step 1.
 Real Estate Pre-Licensing Course